On the Minkowski content of self-similar random homogeneous iterated function systems: Introduction

-In the arithmetic case the non-triviality of the periodic function implies that the Minkowski content does not exist.
-However, the behaviour of $\eps^{s-d}\cL^d(\langle F\rangle_{\eps})$ is still very regular.
-The consolidation of these behaviours motivates the definition of a slightly weaker definition of content, the average Minkowski content.
+While the Minkowski content does not exist in the arithmetic case, the behaviour of $\eps^{s-d}\cL^d(\langle F\rangle_{\eps})$ is still very regular.
+To consolidate these behaviours, a slightly weaker definition of content is required, the average Minkowski content.

 \paragraph{The average Minkowski content.} The average Minkowski content of a compact set $K$ is given by